Maddiethekat’s Wood FAQ

 You will also probably want to seal your wood and paints - please look under How should I finish the wood? in this FAQ for recommendations.

-I am still experimenting on finding perfect brushes.
-The smallest I have used so far is #18 and also #0000 brush by Winsor & Newton.
-Both are perfect for painting teeny tiny areas.
-But just like anything there are many different varieties of paint brushes.
-What might be a size #18 by one company is way larger from another paint brush brand, so you definitely have to do some trial and error.
-I plan to try a #20 next.
+Like anything there are many different varieties of paint brushes.
+What might be a size #20 by one company is way larger from another paint brush brand.
+When starting you definitely have to do some trial and error in finding what brushes work for you.

 Most can use 6mm posts.
 The tinier ones will need 4mm posts.
 I try to include which ones require the smaller posts in the product listings.